Securing a REST API with OAuth 2.0

 Learn more about customizing the authentication process, specifically regarding validating JWT claims.

-Coming Soon: Lab - Validate Audience
+Lab - Validate Claims

 Learn how to validate JWT claims programmatically as well as with Spring Boot properties.